1996–97 Categoría Primera A season: Standings

+Results

 Torneo Finalización

 The Torneo Finalización (also known as Copa Mustang II) began on 26 February 1997 and ended on 20 April 1997.
 An aggregate table known as Reclasificación including the games of both tournaments (Apertura and Finalización) was used to determine the teams that would advance to the Copa Mustang final stage, as well as the first team to be relegated to Categoría Primera B for the following season.

 Aggregate table

 Final group

 In the third stage of the tournament, the four qualified teams played each other under a double round-robin system with the team with the most points at the end of this stage advancing to the championship playoff and qualifying for the 1998 Copa Libertadores.
+The final group's runner-up qualified for the 1997 Copa CONMEBOL.

 Torneo Adecuación

 The Torneo Adecuación began on 10 July 1997 and ended on 13 December 1997.